bcampagnolaFTR/AZMC/README.txt

 	Crestron has a scripting language - Toolbox Script Manager.
 It is a bit of a relic, with much of it today being non-functional.
 We can get it to work for us here, but the time has come to move on from the 1990s.

 	We will instead use Windows PowerShell.
+	Using PowerShell is slightly worse in that it is less portable and accessible than Crestron Toolbox.
+	Everyone has Toolbox, and it is easy to use.
+PowerShell is slightly more difficult to use, but is infinitely more stable and powerful.

 	Q: 1 Code file + 1 Spreadsheet?
 This is amazing!!
 Why have we not done this with EVERY Crestron program, EVER!??
 		Well, as with everything, there's a trade-off.
 		Configuring Crestron hardware and loading code is pretty simple stuff, right?
-		Well, we just made these processes about 4x more complex and technically demanding by introducing PowerShell into the mix.
+		Well, we just made these processes about 3x more complex and technically demanding by introducing PowerShell into the mix.

-		Once this methodology of code "abstraction" is in place, we can't go back to using Toolbox.
+		Once this methodology of code "abstraction" is in place, we don't really want to go back to using Toolbox for loading.
+		We want to stick to PowerShell, which means that whomever is on-site, or working on these rooms remotely needs to have the latest PS script and data spreadsheet.
+			We CAN, technically, go back to Toolbox, but we would really need to be sure that we don't ever "Send Default IP Table" after we have configured with PowerShell.
+			Inevitably, it happens every couple of months - someone accidentally sends the Default IP Table with a .lpz update, and then they are left scrambling to find the script to rebuild the broken IP table.
-		Anyone who works on the AZMC systems will need to be trained on the new processes, including how to use PowerShell and the courtroom data spreadsheet.
+		Bottom line - anyone who works on the AZMC systems will need to be trained on the new processes, including how to use PowerShell and the courtroom data spreadsheet.

-		With proper documentation (like this README!) and perhaps a training session or two, we will tame the beast and save ourselves a gajillion man-hours.
+		With proper documentation (like this README!) and perhaps a training session or two, we will tame the beast and reap the long-term benefits of this different approach.

 	Q: Is this new process just for the Maricopa County (AZMC) project?
 		No.
 		- The new process has already been retroactively deployed to the 48 King County (KCCH) courtrooms.
 		- It may be retroactively deployed to a few other existing clients.
-		- And it will likely be deployed to all future projects, at least for the next 1-2 years, while we build an automated web service that manages all this stuff automatically.
+		- And it will likely be deployed to all future projects, at least for the next 1-2 years, while we build a web service that manages all this stuff automatically.